Skip to content

 vs Tippy.js / Floating Vue (tooltips)

-Tippy.js is a popular standalone tooltip library (itself built on Floating UI's predecessor Popper, and Floating UI in v6+).
+Tippy.js is a popular standalone tooltip library (its v6 line is built on Popper v2, the predecessor the Floating UI team now recommends migrating away from).
 Floating Vue is the Vue-specific successor.
-Both are great for tooltips but are framework-coupled (Tippy ships per-framework wrappers; Floating Vue is Vue-only). @rozie-ui/popover serves both tooltip (trigger="hover"/"focus", role="tooltip") and popover (trigger="click", role="dialog") modes from one component, on all six frameworks.
+Both are great for tooltips but are framework-coupled (Tippy ships per-framework wrappers; Floating Vue is Vue-only). @rozie-ui/popover serves both tooltip (trigger="hover"/"focus", role="tooltip") and click-popover modes from one component, everywhere.
+A click popover is non-modal and role-neutral by default (the slot content owns its ARIA role); opt into modal for role="dialog" + aria-modal="true" (bring your own focus trap — see below).

 When NOT to use it